blavejr/OrganiseDesktop/README.md

 `$ pip install -r requirements.txt`

 # Contributing
-Please read the [Contributing Guidlines](https://github.com/blavejr/OrganiseDesktop/blob/master/CONTRIBUTING.md) for details about pull requests, bug reports or opening an issue.
+Please read the [Contributing Guidlines](https://github.com/blavejr/OrganiseDesktop/blob/master/CONTRIBUTING.md) for details about pull requests, bug reports, or opening an issue.

 Believe in the tech, use the tech, buy a dev coffee.
 Btc: 3GiHDAed4UFcE9itaVxQnTrKbW4Uw2kq3o